 There are several different methods of firing, each taking a unique set of skills & materials.
 Some can be beautifully simple and great for use everyday, while others create complex finishes that aren’t safe for food.

-For most potters however, all this work is worth it for the beautiful work that makes it through the process.
+For most potters however, all this work is worth it, because of the beautiful work that does make it through the process.